zwave-js/node-zwave-js/packages/cc/cc.api.md

 // Warning: (ae-missing-release-tag) "getAllAssociationGroups" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-function getAllAssociationGroups(applHost: ZWaveApplicationHost_2, node: IZWaveNode): ReadonlyMap<number, ReadonlyMap<number, AssociationGroup>>;
+function getAllAssociationGroups(ctx: GetValueDB & GetDeviceConfig, node: NodeId & GetAllEndpoints<EndpointId_2 & SupportsCC>): ReadonlyMap<number, ReadonlyMap<number, AssociationGroup>>;

 // Warning: (ae-missing-release-tag) "getAllAssociations" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-function getAllAssociations(applHost: ZWaveApplicationHost_2, node: IZWaveNode): ReadonlyObjectKeyMap<AssociationAddress, ReadonlyMap<number, readonly AssociationAddress[]>>;
+function getAllAssociations(ctx: GetValueDB, node: NodeId & GetAllEndpoints<EndpointId_2 & SupportsCC>): ReadonlyObjectKeyMap<AssociationAddress, ReadonlyMap<number, readonly AssociationAddress[]>>;

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@publicAPI" is not defined in this configuration
 // Warning: (ae-missing-release-tag) "getAPI" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)